When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Limitations and Future Work

-Many annotations relied on publicly available leaderboard data, which posed several challenges.
-For a given benchmark, multiple leaderboards often exist, maintained either by the original publishers or by third-party platforms.
-This can lead to inconsistent reporting, as leaderboards may differ in evaluation setups (\textit{e.g.,} LLM-judge prompts) or scoring criteria.
-In addition, many leaderboards are not updated regularly and therefore omit newly released models.
-Consequently, before extracting benchmark data, we first identified trustworthy leaderboards based on their visibility, coverage of recent models, and result verification.
+Our analysis relies on publicly available leaderboard data, which posed several challenges.
+Multiple leaderboards may exist for a benchmark, often differing in evaluation setups (\textit{e.g.}, LLM-judge prompts) and scoring criteria.
+Many leaderboards are not regularly updated and may omit newly released models.
+We therefore prioritized leaderboards based on visibility, recency, and result verification, though inconsistencies remain.
+Finally, our uncertainty estimates are designed for accuracy-like metrics over fixed test sets; metrics such as Elo ratings, pass@k, or judge-based evaluations require tailored variance estimates.